The following information can be found on this page:

 Definition: Spending on transportation, lodging, meals, and other personnel and administrative expenses relating to recruitment of prospective student-athletes.

 Explanation: Transportation, lodging and meals for prospective student-athletes and institutional personnel on official and unofficial visits, telephone call charges, postage and such.
 Includes value of use of institution's own vehicles or planes as well as in-kind value of loaned or contributed transportation.
 (Line 27).
-(From NCAA Financial Reports).
+(From NCAA MFRS reports).

 REGION: